-Time to start considering Autumn beach walks.
-Autumn half-term is creeping up on us here in England and those of you with kids and dogs will be thinking about where to go and what to do to keep them all happy.
-We think beaches are a great place to explore with most seasonal dog bans being lifted in October.
+It’s time to start considering Autumn beach walks.
+Autumn half-term is creeping up on us here in England, and those of you with kids and dogs will be thinking about where to go and what to do to keep them all happy.
+We think beaches are a great place to explore, and most seasonal dog bans are lifted late September or early October.

 Norfolk

-Holkham beach has four miles of sand where dogs and families can enjoy an Autumnal picnic and a bit of late Summer surf.
-There are beach huts just in case that nip in the air is a bit too fresh otherwise you can huddle up behind one of the many wooden dividers and break open the flask of hot chocolate!
-This beach is backed by Holkham National Nature Reserve so you can prolong the day.
+Holkham Beach has four miles of sand where dogs and families can enjoy an Autumnal picnic and a bit of late Summer surf.
+There are beach huts just in case that nip in the air is a bit too fresh.
+Otherwise, you can huddle up behind one of the many wooden dividers and break open the flask of hot chocolate!
+Holkham National Nature Reserve backs this beach, allowing you to prolong your day trip.

 East Sussex

-Camber Sands is a firm favourite for all dog owners and families as the dunes are far-reaching and provide shelter.
-There are great rock pools here to explore and some odd-looking wildlife like the sea splurge and the brown-tailed caterpillar!
+Camber Sands is a firm favourite for dog owners and families, as the dunes are far-reaching and provide shelter.
+There are also great rock pools and odd-looking wildlife here, like the sea splurge and the brown-tailed caterpillar!

-There’s a great accommodation in Camber Sands that comes highly recommended for a half-term break or just a quick weekend away.
+The great accommodation in Camber Sands is highly recommended for a half-term break or a quick weekend away.

-Camber Sands is a known doggy paradise and there are dog zones and a good amount of waste bins too!
+Camber Sands is a known doggy paradise, and there are dog zones and a good number of waste bins, too!

 Hampshire

-Lepe beach is perfect for children and dogs to romp around with plenty of room and grassy areas, a mile of sand, pine-edged cliffs and meadows full of wildflowers with views of the Isle of Wight!
+Lepe Beach is ideal for children and dogs to play and romp around.
+There is plenty of room and grassy areas, a mile of sand, pine-edged cliffs and meadows full of wildflowers with views of the Isle of Wight!

-Lepe was used for the embarkation of troops and equipment for the D-Day invasion.
+Lepe was used to embark troops and equipment for the D-Day invasion.
 You tell this heroic and heartwarming story to your children in between foraging and beachcombing.
-Little ones will love the children’s play area and there are toilets and lots of parking!
+Little ones will love the children’s play area, and there are toilets and lots of parking!

 West Cumbria

-St Bees beaches are both sandy and stony and have great facilities for wheelchair access and toilets!
+St Bees Beaches are both sandy and stony and have excellent facilities for wheelchair access and toilets!

-St Bees is the beginning of the Wainwright’s Coast to Coast walk.
-There’s a good nature reserve close by where you need to keep the dog on a leash but further down there’s a mile-long beach just great for dog walking!
+St Bees is the beginning of Wainwright’s Coast to Coast walk.
+Close by is a good nature reserve where you need to keep the dog on a leash, but further down, there’s a mile-long beach that’s just great for dog walking!

 Kent